sajanv88/AbpVue/README.md

 dotnet new abp-vue -o my-project-name
 ```

 > Note: You can use any name for the project.
-I used `my-project-name` for this example. keep in mind that the project name should be in kebab case (all lowercase and words separated by hyphens) because it will be used as the name of the packages org name.
+I used `my-project-name` for this example. keep in mind that the project name should be in kebab case (all lowercase and words separated by hyphens) because it will be used as the name of the package's org name.

 ### Running the project